JohnSnowLabs/spark-nlp/docs/en/Serving_Spark_NLP_via_API_Databricks_and_MLFlow.md

 ## Creating a notebook

 You are ready to create a notebook in Databricks and attach it to the recently created cluster.
-To do that, go to Create - Notebook, and select the cluster you want in the dropdown above your notebook.
+To do that, go to `Create --> Notebook`, and select the cluster you want in the dropdown above your notebook.
 Make sure you have selected the cluster with the right Spark NLP + MLFlow configuration.

 To check everything is ok, run the following lines:

 1. To check the session is running:

-    spark
+    `spark`

 2. To check jars are in the session:

-    spark.sparkContext.getConf().get('spark.jars.packages')
+    `spark.sparkContext.getConf().get('spark.jars.packages')`

 You should see the following output from the last line (versions may differ depending on which ones you used to configure your cluster)